 Why LMS Reporting and Analytics?

 LMS reporting and analytics play a crucial role in business for corporates, associations, and educational institutions alike.
 With the right data, organizations improve the quality of their online training.
 While collecting data for report generation, there are two critical challenges – understanding how to access available data and identifying required reports.
-LMS reports offer information and data essential about courses, users, courses, and systems.
-They help you measure and enhance LMS strategies to enhance the learning experience and achieve the learning objectives.
+LMS reports offer information and data essential about courses, users, and systems.
+They help you measure and enhance LMS strategies to improve the learning experience and achieve the learning objectives.
 Customizable reports are way ahead of other LMS reports as they can be personalized and help in filtering data as and when desired.
 The reports analyze the user processes, course success rate, course access time, and frequency so that you can create graphs, add these reports in the dashboards, download the reports or email them.

 What Types of Reports are there?